 We need to leave at least as much as we inherited.
 From day one, Gen Squeeze has been focussed on tackling affordability issues in a way that leaves at least as much as we inherited.
 If we keep allowing pollution to be free, we’re not only piling on debts and liabilities for ourselves, later, and for future generations, but we will be putting our own health at risk, too.
 Not cool.

-Gen Squeeze has received a $2,500 grant from the Environmental Dispute Resolution Fund managed by West Coast Environmental Law to help develop a legal strategy for interventions in the Saskatchewan and Ontario reference cases challenging the constitutionality of pricing pollution.
+Gen Squeeze has received an initial $2,500 grant from the Environmental Dispute Resolution Fund managed by West Coast Environmental Law to help develop our legal strategy for intervening in both the Saskatchewan and Ontario reference cases challenging the constitutionality of pricing pollution.

-To do this, we’re teaming up with Ratcliff & Company lawyers Emma Hume, and Nathan Hume — a long time supporter and monthly member!
+To do this, we’ve hired Ratcliff & Company lawyers Emma Hume, and Nathan Hume — a long time supporter and monthly member!
 Huge thanks to Ratcliff for subsidizing the case by reducing their fees. 💗

 The reference questions put to the courts in Saskatchewan and Ontario are almost identical, each asking whether the Greenhouse Gas Pollution Pricing Act is unconstitutional.